Huntsville Police hiring ‘call takers’ to answer 911 calls - NewsBreak

 Huntsville Police hiring ‘call takers’ to answer 911 calls

-HUNTSVILLE, Ala. — Calls to 911 or Huntsville Police are normally urgent and the person picking up the phone is the link between you and those that can help.
+HUNTSVILLE, Ala. ( WHNT ) — Calls to 911 or Huntsville Police are normally urgent and the person picking up the phone is the link between you and those that can help.
 The people who answer those phone calls are known as “call takers.”

-The Huntsville Police Department is looking to hire six new call takers.New $15.6M Huntsville bus station to include more space, enhanced technology
+The Huntsville Police Department is looking to hire six new call takers.St.
+Clair Co. voters to consider property tax increase for school improvements

 Sgt.
 Ricky Stephens is over Huntsville Police communications and he says they have a huge need for call takers right now, which are different from dispatchers.